a photo of Volvo Vera autonomous truck on the road

 Despite Uber's recent withdrawal from the sector, the trucking industry is seen as ripe for autonomous development.
 Trucks generally follow simpler routes than cars by avoiding city centers and spending the majority of their time on highways, transporting goods between out-of-town distribution centers.

-Every Vera truck is connected to a control center, Volvo said, which continuously monitors a vehicle's position, battery charge level, trailer contents, service requirements and other parameters.
-This control center also adjusts the vehicle's speed, so there are lower waiting times, which in turn creates a more efficient system.
+Volvo said every Vera truck is connected to a control center, which continuously monitors a vehicle's position, battery charge level, trailer contents, service requirements, and other parameters.
+This control center also adjusts the vehicle's speed, resulting in lower waiting times and a more efficient system.

-Vera is designed for regular and repetitive tasks, Volvo said, carried out over short distances where large volumes of goods are delivered with high precision.
-Potential locations for such a vehicle include ports, factories and "mega-logistics centers."
+Volvo said Vera is designed for regular and repetitive tasks carried out over short distances where large volumes of goods are delivered with high precision.
+Potential locations for such a vehicle include ports, factories, and "mega-logistics centers."

 The driverless vehicle attaches to industry-standard containers and trailers.

 "The full potential of the transport industry is yet to be seen," said Mikael Karlsson, vice president of autonomous solutions at Volvo Trucks.
-"The industry needs to find new ways to meet the increased demand on transport in an efficient and sustainable way.
-Therefore, new solutions need to be developed to complement what's available today."
+"The industry needs to find new ways to meet the increased demand on transport efficiently and sustainably.
+Therefore, new solutions must be developed to complement what's available today."